paradigmxyz/mesc/SPECIFICATION.md

   TODO: Remove this comment before submitting
 -->

+Want to satsfy all of these constraints:
+- has an interface that can be expressed naturally in most common programming langauges
+- able to manage large numbers of endpoints, including multiple endpoints per network and a default endpoint for each network
+- able to label each endpoint with metadata
+- able to express groupings of endpoints
+- able to store the config in either a JSON file or an environment variable
+- able to override individual settings with human-writable environment variables
+- minimize complexity

 - `global_metadata` and `endpoint_metadata` allow extra information to be stored in the config without breaking the standard.
 This includes api keys, rate limits, and organizational labels.
 This information might be specific to idiosyncratic to each application.
 - `Profile`s allow different defaults to be assigned to each tool or each mode of operation.